Latin (Minor)

 Departmental Guidelines & Mission

-The Department of Classical Studies offers courses in the languages and culture of ancient Greece and Rome.
-Students are introduced to the intellectual, social, political, and cultural histories of the ancient Greeks and Romans.
+The Department of Ancient Greek and Roman Studies offers courses in the languages, history, archaeology, and culture of ancient Greece and Rome.
+Students are introduced to the intellectual, social, political, material and cultural histories of the ancient Greeks and Romans.
 Our curriculum engenders a critical exploration of how the ideas and works of the ancient Greeks and Romans remain relevant in the modern world.
 We study both how the ancient Greeks and Romans understood their world and how modern societies have reconstructed them.
-Through the study of the languages, histories, cultures, and contexts of the ancient Mediterranean, our program emphasizes flexibility with diverse types of evidence through interdisciplinary approaches to knowledge, the development of critical and analytical skills, and an appreciation for how ancient and modern intersect in ways that show the continued influence of the Greco-Roman past on our lives today.
+Through the study of the languages, histories, cultures, and archaeology of the ancient Mediterranean, our program emphasizes flexibility with diverse types of evidence through interdisciplinary approaches to knowledge, the development of critical and analytical skills, and an appreciation for how ancient and modern intersect in ways that show the continued influence of the Greco-Roman past on our lives today.

 Latin is offered as a minor in the Department of Ancient Greek and Roman Studies.